ipkevin/whatsfordinner/README.md

 # whatsfordinner
-Made in 5 hours for the BrainStation Web Dev bootcamp's group hackathon.
-Along with 2 other developers, we designed & built this What's For Dinner website in a single morning.
+Made in 5 hours for the BrainStation Web Dev bootcamp's first group hackathon.
+Along with 2 other developers, we designed & built this What's For Dinner website in a single morning in February 2023.

 Enter an ingredient and get back recipes along with Youtube videos and photos.